erbiker/console-demo-app/README.md

 ### Complexity Explosion

 Implementing beyond the basics for the provisioning actions involves a lot of complexity, beyond the scope of this demo.

+My initial approach and deisgn in the schema was a naive one where I just put a fixed definition for each api call.
+You could imagine that there might be templated values that those definitions are looking for in order to make the call on the right resource (like a user id for the specific user we're trying to grant access for).
+When creating a policy definition, we could then provide the values for those templated values (or where to get them from the request).
+However, to make that UX work, it becomes quite complex – you can't expect the person creating the policy to want to write some complicated json to define the templated values, if they even had the values to begin with.

 In many of these steps, during the definition of the action we'd be needing to make live calls to the api of the providers themselves just to have the data we need to define the action.